 Plan a Picnic

 No balcony or outdoor patio?
 Turn your family dinner into a picnic or tailgate supper.
 The whole family will enjoy a meal at a beach, park, or in their favorite country setting.
-You can even enjoy a picnic in your own backyard.
+You can even enjoy a picnic in your backyard.
 These informal meal settings build great family memories, improve moods, and provide a welcomed cooler environment to enjoy great meals.
 Asking another family to join you just doubles the fun.
 Pack up the picnic basket and enjoy your meal outside.

 Improve Air Circulation in the Kitchen

 A little air movement helps to make a kitchen more comfortable.
 Buy a table or floor fan and strategically place it to move the air around in the dining or food prep areas.
 Consider installing a ceiling fan if you struggle with a perpetually warm kitchen.
 A fan will help you enjoy a more comfy space and keep the cook cool and happy during meal preparation.

 Draw the Shades

 You'll be surprised at how quickly you can drop the room temperature by 10 degrees or more by closing the window shades and draperies.
 No window dressings in your kitchen?
-Take the measurements of your kitchen windows, and find curtains or just pieces of fabric to keep the sun from shining through and heating up the space.
+Take the measurements of your kitchen windows, and find curtains or just pieces of fabric to keep the sun from shining through and heating the space.